Note: This guide is relevant until mid-August 2022. Guidance relevant to the new QMplus theme will then be available here

 What a one section per page course looks like

-- You can navigate to the next topic by clicking on the link on the top (or bottom) right of the topic content box.
+- You can navigate to the next or previous topic by clicking on the navigation links available at the top and bottom (left/right) of the topic content box.

 - The contents of topic 0 always appear at the top of the page.
 Note however that the Assessment information box only appears when you are on the course main page.